Blaizzy/mlx-embeddings/docs/Manpage.md

 * `--full`:
   Convert a shallow clone to a full clone without untapping.
 By default, taps are no longer cloned as shallow clones.
+* `--shallow`:
+  Fetch tap as a shallow clone rather than a full clone.
+Useful for continuous integration.
 * `--force-auto-update`:
   Auto-update tap even if it is not hosted on GitHub.
 By default, only taps hosted on GitHub are auto-updated (for performance reasons).
 * `--repair`: